mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Other: __________

 **16. What do you see as the biggest benefits of a "Partial Weight Class"?
 (Check all that apply)**
-- [ ] Reduces Excessive Ballast: Gives many lighter pilots a competitive option without needing dangerous amounts of ballast.
+- [ ] Improves Safety: Gives many lighter pilots a competitive option without needing dangerous amounts of ballast.
 - [ ] Improves Inclusivity: Encourages more light pilots and women to participate.
 - [ ] Promotes Small Wings: Creates market demand for high-performance small gliders.
 - [ ] Additional Option: Provides another competitive option for pilots who are too light.